 Super Smash Bros is a game built to be played over and over again.
 With dozens of characters, new modes of play, and plenty of different maps to play on, it's some of the most fun you can have on Wii U. It's got plenty to unlock, and best of all, easy to pick up and play by yourself, or with friends.

 - Gameplay can be chaotic with more than four players

 Best Racing: Mario Kart 8

 Mario Kart has long been one of Nintendo's most popular games.
 After all, who doesn't love racing as your favorite Mario characters?
 Especially while dodging obstacles, running the gambit on fun tracks, and knocking your friends out of first place with a blue shell.
 Mario Kart 8 on Wii U has taken everything that made the franchise fun, to begin with, and fine-tunes it for a new generation.

 Mario Kart 8 offers up 30 different characters to choose from, which gives you a fair number of options without really going overboard.
 As you play, you'll be able to customize your karts, wheels, and gliders, giving you more control than ever over how your kart controls while racing.
-New antigravity tweaks add a layer of strategy to some courses, while others rely only on your kart racing skills.
+New antigravity tweaks add a layer of strategy to some courses, while others rely solely on your kart racing skills.
 Multiple is as excellent as ever, with up to 4-players supported locally and 12-players online.
-There are also several different modes of play, and most of them are tons of fun, although battle mode ends up lacking any real personality.
+There are also several modes of play, and most of them are tons of fun, although battle mode ends up lacking any real personality.

-- New powerups reinvigorate gameplay
+- New power-ups reinvigorate gameplay